Excel Cheat Sheet – formulas you want to have at the back of your hand

 Conclusion

 Excel remains a vital tool for professionals in a variety of industries in this day and age of data-driven decision-making and quickly expanding technology.
 Its versatility, ease of use, and powerful capabilities make it an indispensable tool for everything from basic data entry to intricate financial modelling and analysis.
+You can also create custom functions in excel to define any operation you might want to build in Excel.

 Excel empowers users to organise, analyse, and visualise large volumes of data efficiently, enabling them to derive valuable insights and make informed decisions.
 For financial analysis, forecasting future trends, market analysis and customer demographics, Excel provides a robust platform for conducting sophisticated analyses and driving strategic initiatives.